Einstein gravity as a gauge theory for the conformal group: Introduction

-It should be noted here that Tractor functionals have already made appearances in the literature \cite{gover_tractors_2009,gover_weyl_2009}.
-These were essentially concerned with field theories on a fixed conformal background, although one can also find in these references a tractor functional for Einstein metrics.
-We would like to point out, however, that this last functional was constructed with respect to a particular class of tractor fields, required from the start to satisfy implicit constraints.
-As such, these tractor fields cannot be varied independently, and the constructed functional is no more than a rewriting of the Einstein-Hilbert-Weyl functional \eqref{Introduction Einstein-Hilbert-Weyl}.
+It should be noted here that tractor functionals have already made appearances in the literature \cite{gover_tractors_2009,gover_weyl_2009,bonezzi_gravity_2010}.
+The first two reference were essentially concerned with field theories on a fixed conformal background, although one can also find in these references a tractor functional for Einstein metrics.
+The third reference discuss this functional and its relationship to six dimensions.
+We would like to point out, however, that in these works the tractor fields are not fundamental but parametrized in terms of other variables (the scale tractor is a function of the conformal metric and a scale).
+As such, these tractor fields cannot be varied independently, and the result is no more than a rewriting of the Einstein-Hilbert-Weyl functional \eqref{Introduction Einstein-Hilbert-Weyl} in tractor language.
+As a consequence, the resulting field equations in \cite{gover_tractors_2009,gover_weyl_2009,bonezzi_gravity_2010} are of second order.

-The presence of implicit constraints seems to be, to the best of our knowledge, a common feature of all previous approaches to gravity based on the conformal group.
-In fact, the functionals presented in \cite{ferrara_unified_1977,kaku_gauge_1977,kaku_superconformal_1977,kaku_properties_1978,kaku_poincaresupergravity_1978,townsend_simplifications_1979} or \cite{merkulov_supertwistor_1985} --- none of which apply to General Relativity, but rather to Conformal Gravity --- and in \cite{wheeler_weyl_2014,attard_weyl_2016} --- which are functionals for General Relativity --- all share this unappealing trait.
+The presence of implicit constraints and the high order character of the field equations seems to be, to the best of our knowledge, a common feature of all previous approaches to gravity based on the conformal group.
+In fact, the functionals presented in \cite{ferrara_unified_1977,kaku_gauge_1977,kaku_superconformal_1977,kaku_properties_1978,kaku_poincare-supergravity_1978,townsend_simplifications_1979} or \cite{merkulov_supertwistor_1985} --- none of which apply to General Relativity, but rather to Conformal Gravity --- and those in \cite{wheeler_weyl_2014,attard_weyl_2016,wheeler_general_2019} --- which are functionals for General Relativity --- all share this unpleasant trait.
+Typically, the torsion-free condition on the connection, even thought necessary to obtain General Relativity, does not follow from the field equations but is added in by hand.
 In this sense, these constructions do not achieve genuine functionals for gauge connections valued in the conformal group.

-We believe, this necessity for implicit constraints is ultimately related to the second order nature of the constructions mentioned above.
-And, in the present paper, we will show that such a problem can indeed be avoided by considering a first order formulation of tractor geometry.
+It is also worth mentioning \cite{preitschopf_conformal_1999} where tractor like Lagrangians where constructed in terms a $(n+2)$-dimensional ambient manifold.
+The problems discussed above are then avoided at the price of working on higher dimensional manifolds.